 Candidates Biodata Report

-This section shows all the applicants for a published job.
+This section shows all the bio-data details of applicants for a published job.
 To access this section, go to Module -> Recruitment -> Candidates Biodata Report.
 An employee with system rights/HR can filter and generate a report as shown below.

 Figure 12: Candidates Bio Data Report